Cadet Pollen murder: History

 The court ordered the Criminal Investigation Department to investigate the incident.
 The CID concurred with the police investigation.
 Patwary asked the court for a judicial probe, the court ordered magistrate Jahangir Hossain to investigate.
-Hossain was transfer during the investigation and Magistrate Al Amin replaced him.
+Hossain was transferred during the investigation and Magistrate Al Amin replaced him.
 On 22 March 2013, the judicial probe submitted a report accusing five people of being involved in the murder.
 The accused were Major Nazmul Haque, adjutant of the college, Major Monir Ahmed Chowdhury, deputy adjutant of the college, Abul Hossain, an associate professor at the college, Sergent Nawsher-uz-Zaman, and Hena Begum, guards at the college.

 According to probe report, she was tortured and hit with a blunt instrument, knocking her unconscious.
 She was strangled by the adjutant, Major Nazmul.
-She was then hung with a scarf to make it appear she committed suicide.
+She was then hung with a scarf to make it appear that, she committed suicide.
 On 14 January 2016, charges were framed against the accused at Mymensingh District and Sessions Judge's Court.
 On 16 May 2016, Bangladesh High Court rejected an appeal by the accused to stop the proceeding of the case.
-On 5 June 2017, Bangladesh Supreme Court dismissed the a leave to appeal petition by the accused challenging the earlier decision by the Bangladesh High Court.
+On 5 June 2017, Bangladesh Supreme Court dismissed the leave to appeal petition by the accused challenging the earlier decision by the Bangladesh High Court.
 This allowed the proceeding of the case to resume at the lower court in Mymensingh.

 The accused Nazmul has since been promoted to Lieutenant Colonel and is stationed at Bangladesh Army Headquarters.
-Sergent Nawsher-uz-Zaman was promoted to warrant officer and was stationed as a platoon commander in Rangamati Cantonment. professor Abul Hossain is retired and living in Dhaka, Hena Begum is still working at the college.
+Sergeant Nawsher-uz-Zaman was promoted to warrant officer and was stationed as a platoon commander in Rangamati Cantonment. professor Abul Hossain is retired and living in Dhaka, Hena Begum is still working at the college.
 Major Munir Ahammed has disappeared.